SmithLabBio/popai/docs/usage/cli_tutorial.rst

 Step 5: Train networks
 ==========================================

-Now, we are ready to train the networks implemented in delimitpy. delimitpy includes three network architectures:
+Now, we are ready to train the networks implemented in popai. popai includes three network architectures:
     1. A Random Forest classifier that takes as input the bins of the multidimensional SFS (mSFS).
     2. A Fully Connected Neural Network that takes as input the bins of the multidimensional SFS (mSFS).
     3. A Convolutional Neural Network that takes as input the jSFS between all pairs of populations.